 She was productive until the end, even though her functional level had fallen significantly in recent years.
 Stina's strength was unbreakable, and one can wonder how it would have turned out if she hadn't had this disease that drained her, says her sister Kajsa Oscarson to SvD.

-The first time Oscarson publicly spoke about her disease was in an interview with the magazine Filter in 2014, and her testimony moved many.
+The first time Oscarson publicly spoke about her disease was in an interview in the magazine Filter in 2014, and her testimony touched many.

 It was so incredibly tough, it put its finger on everything I've worked for.
 Both politically and personally, I've fought against an increasingly narrow concept of normality, against contempt for weakness.
-When I then realized that I myself was subjected to it, it was a huge shock, actually, she said to TT.
+When I then realized that I myself was exposed to it, it was a great shock, actually, she said to TT.

 In 2008, Stina Oscarson initiated the "Shadow Investigation", an alternative to the cultural investigation presented by the Alliance government.
-She also wrote "Handbook for a New Culture Minister".
+She has also written "Handbook for a New Culture Minister".

 Born in 1975 in Skellefteå.
 Lived in Stockholm.

 Made her directorial debut in 1999 with "The Devil and God" at Byteatern in Kalmar.
-Directed or wrote scripts for numerous productions at Orionteatern in Stockholm, Uppsala stadsteater, Radioteatern, and Stockholms stadsteater, among others.
+Directed or wrote scripts for numerous productions at Orionteatern in Stockholm, Uppsala City Theater, Radioteatern, and Stockholm City Theater, among others.

 Oscarson's latest book "The Perfect Patch" was published in 2021.

-If you are under 18, you can contact a healthcare center, youth clinic, school health services, or child and adolescent psychiatry (BUP) in your area.
+If you suspect that you have an eating disorder and are under 18, you can contact a healthcare center, youth clinic, school health services, or child and adolescent psychiatry (bup) where you live.

 If you are an adult, you can book an appointment at a healthcare center, psychiatric clinic, or through your company's health services.
-If you are up to 20-25, you can also contact a youth clinic.
+You who are up to 20-25 can also contact a youth clinic.

 In many regions, there are special eating disorder clinics.
 At some of them, you need a referral from school health services or a healthcare center, while at others, you can contact them directly.

-You can get help finding care by calling 1177.
+You can get help finding where to seek care by calling 1177.

 There are also various associations that offer support via phone, chat, or email.
-For example, Frisk och Fri (The National Association against Eating Disorders) or the Shedo association, which specializes in both eating disorders and self-harm.
+For example, Frisk och Fri (The National Association against Eating Disorders) or the association Shedo, which specializes in both eating disorders and self-harm.

 Source: Vårdguiden, 1177.se